Inside Trump's refusal to testify in the Mueller probe

 Trump, meanwhile, continued complaining about the investigation even as his lawyers quietly negotiated acceptable interview terms.

-A key breakthrough occurred in September when Mueller's team said it would accept written answers on Russian election interference and collusion.
+A key breakthrough occurred earlier this fall when Mueller's team said it would accept written answers on Russian election interference and collusion.
 The concession ensured that Mueller would get at least some on-the-record response from Trump.
 Prosecutors tabled questions about obstruction, reserving the right to return to that area later.

 Giuliani seemed to foreclose future dialogue Tuesday, saying, "It is time to bring this inquiry to a conclusion."